-It is also said that a woman suffering from HIV infection is pregnant and gave birth to a child then might be the disease also transfer to her child during pregnancy, childbirth, or breastfeeding.
+It is also said that if a woman suffering from HIV infection is pregnant and gave birth to a child then might be the disease also transferred to her child during pregnancy, childbirth, or breastfeeding.
 The risk of HIV transmission through blood transfusions is extremely low in countries that have effective screening procedures in place for blood donations.

 Symptoms of HIV infection

 Several people do not show symptoms of suffering from HIV infection until months or even years.
-Also, around 80% of the people may develop a set of flu-like symptoms known as acute retroviral syndrome around 2 to 6 weeks after the virus enters the body.
+Also, around 80% of people may develop a set of flu-like symptoms known as acute retroviral syndrome around 2 to 6 weeks after the virus enters the body.

 Some early symptoms are: